-With the high capacity and bandwidth that 5G will bring, AI models can process complex data sets from more inputs than ever before.
+With the high capacity and bandwidth enabled by 5G, AI models can process complex data sets from more inputs than ever before.
 Here are a few examples of how it might be used in different industries.

 Smart factories that run on automation.